bongozone/bongozone/index.md

 </figure>

 <p>
-<span class="newthought">Pan-and-Shift</span> is a four-voice, demuxing shift
+The Pulsum Quadratum <span class="newthought">Rhombic Shift Register</span> (RSR) is a four-voice, demuxing shift register for the <a href="http://www.vcvrack.com/">VCVRack</a> modular synthesis environment.
-register for the <a href="http://www.vcvrack.com/">VCVRack</a> modular synthesis environment.
+The RSR consists of four looping “analog” shift registers whose inputs and outputs are switched via control voltage.
 By skillfully applying modulation, automatic variations upon source patterns may be generated.
-Using the Pan-and-Shift with a sequenced melody allows you to design complex arabesque patterns and arpeggiations.
+Using the Rhombic Shift Register with a sequenced melody allows you to design complex arabesque patterns and arpeggiations.
-On the other hand, you need not need not use a sequencer or keyboard to play the Pan-and-Shift.
+On the other hand, you need not need not use a sequencer or keyboard to play the RSR.
 Good results have been obtained with quantized stepped and random voltages, feedback patches and other unconventional sources.<label for="sn-westcoast" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-westcoast" class="margin-toggle">
 <span class="sidenote">
  Commonly termed “West coast synthesis”